mdsufz/OrtSuite/README.md

 ============

-# OrtSuite
+# OrtSuite1.0

-OrtSuite is a python tool that performs functional annotation of clusters of orthologs and identifies putative microbial interactions.
+OrtSuite1.0 is a python tool that performs functional annotation of clusters of orthologs and identifies putative microbial interactions.
 This tool automatically retrieves sequence data in bulk from KEGG (Kyoto Encyclopedia of Genes and Genomes) database to generate the Ortholog Reaction-Associated user-defined database (*ORAdb*).
 Generation of clusters of orthologs is performed by OrthoFinder.

 **Requirements:**  Python 3.6